wes-brooks/wrbrooks.github.io/_posts/2015-06-22-time-to-hatch-exercise.md

 title:  "Exercise: time to hatch"
 date:   2015-6-22
 tags: blog exercise
-excerpt: "<p>We are learning about random variables, distributions, expectation, and variance.
-This exercise is intended to help make the connections between population features (like probability distributions, random variables, and expectation) and concepts related to the sample, like realizations and the mean.</p>"
+excerpt: "We are learning about random variables, distributions, expectation, and variance.
+This exercise is intended to help make the connections between population features (like probability distributions, random variables, and expectation) and concepts related to the sample, like realizations and the mean."
 ---

 #Objective